ICI3D/ICI3D.github.io/_includes/MedPH/computerlabsStandard.md

 	  return(output)

 	  }
-    - **Assignment**: Submit your solutions to Benchmark Questions 3 and 4 to Zinhle by email.
+    - **Assignment** (*due by Wednesday evening*): Submit your solutions to Benchmark Questions 3 and 4 to Zinhle by email.
     - Supplementary file: **[seir\_2012.R]({{page.repo}}/blob/master/assignments/tutorials/seir_2012.R?raw=true)**
 - [Binomial distribution tutorial](https://raw.githubusercontent.com/ICI3D/RTutorials/master/binomialDistribution.R)
 - Introduction to R, Tutorial 3: [Probability Distributions and Control Structures](https://raw.githubusercontent.com/ICI3D/RTutorials/master/ICI3D_RTutorial_3.R)
-    - **Assignment**: **In addition to** completing the benchmark questions at the end of the Tutorial, download the supplementary assignment file linked below.
+    - **Assignment** (*due by Sunday evening*): **In addition to** completing the benchmark questions at the end of the Tutorial, download the supplementary assignment file linked below.
 Work through the example of a chain binomial SIR model, then complete and submit the assignment as described in the file.
     - Supplementary file: **[cb\_2012.R]({{page.repo}}/blob/master/assignments/tutorials/cb_2012.R?raw=true)**

 ### Other modeling tutorials